AdobeDocs/experience-manager-64.en/help/assets/managing-video-assets.md

    ![chlimage_1-203](assets/chlimage_1-203.png)

 1. Refresh the browser.
-The overlay node `/jcr_root/apps/dam/gui/content/assets/jcr:content/actions/secondary/create/items/fileupload` is selected.
+The overlay node `/apps/dam/gui/content/assets/jcr:content/actions/secondary/create/items/fileupload` is selected.
 1. In the **[!UICONTROL Properties]** tab, enter the appropriate value in bytes to increase the size limit to the desired size.
-For example, enter the following value to increase the size limit to 30 GB:
+For example, enter `32212254720` value to increase the size limit to 30 GB.

-   `{sizeLimit : "32212254720"}`

 1. From the toolbar, tap **[!UICONTROL Save All]**.
 1. In AEM, tap **[!UICONTROL Tools > Operations > Web Console]**.